KILTprotocol/docs/sdk/05_credentials.md

 ## Reclaim the Deposit for a Credential

-All the operations mentioned so far, always require the participation of the public credential attester, who must use their assertion key to sign all operations before they are submitted to the KILT blockchain.
+All the operations mentioned so far, always require the participation of the public credential issuer, who must use their assertion key to sign all operations before they are submitted to the KILT blockchain.

 The only operation that can be submitted directly by someone else, as with other places in the SDK, is the transaction to remove a credential and obtain the initial deposit.

 This is, technically speaking, a different operation compared to the one to remove a credential, albeit the two yield the same result: all traces of the credential are removed from the chain and the deposit is returned to its payer.
-The difference between the two is about who is authorized to perform the operation: while credential removal requires a DID signature by the original credential creator (a.k.a. issuer), the deposit claiming operation requires a regular transaction signature by the KILT account that paid the original deposit, with no involvement of the original attester.
+The difference between the two is about who is authorized to perform the operation: while credential removal requires a DID signature by the original credential creator (a.k.a. issuer), the deposit claiming operation requires a regular transaction signature by the KILT account that paid the original deposit, with no involvement of the original issuer.

 <TsJsBlock>
   {ReclaimDeposit}
 </TsJsBlock>

-[credential-retrieval]: ./02_credential_retrieval.md